taehyounpark/queryosity/README.md

 ## Design goals

-- **Clear interface.** Higher-level languages have an abundance of available libraries to do intuitive and efficient data analysis.
-An interface with a similar level of abstraction with modern C++ syntax.
+- **Clear interface.** Specify operations with a clear, high-level abstraction interface using modern C++ syntax.
-- **Customizable plugins.** Arbitrary operations with custom input(s), execution, and output(s) receive first-class treatment.
-From non-trivial datasets to complex computations and aggregations, there is an ABC available for implementation.
+- **Customizable plugins.** Operations with arbitrary inputs, execution, and outputs receive first-class treatment: from custom datasets and columns to complex aggregations, there is a customizable ABC.
-- **Sensitivity analysis.** With built-in handling of systematic variations, changes in operations can be processed *once* to retrieve all results under nominal and varied scenarios simultaneously.
+- **Sensitivity analysis.** With built-in handling of systematic variations, changes to an operation are automatically propagated and all results under the original and varied scenarios are obtained simultaneously.
-- **Computational efficiency.** Operations within the dataset processing are performed at most once per-entry and only when needed.
-If enabled, the processing is multithreaded.
+- **Computational efficiency.** Dataset operations are (1) multithreaded, and (2) performed for an entry only if needed.

 ## Documentation